Peuri/Peuri/README.md

 ## Hi there 👋
 <br>
-I'm a full-stack developer from Turku, Finland.
+🇫🇮 🇬🇧 full-stack developer from Turku, Finland.
 I'm familiar with Python, Javascript and CSS.
 <br>

 ## 💻 Tech Stack